iam-dev/ERC23/README.md

 * [X] Bob (main account) has 100 tokens
 * [X] Alice (spender) have 0 tokens
 * [X] Chris (receiver) have 0 tokens
-* [X] Bob gives approval to Alice to be able to  transfer 40
+* [X] Bob gives approval to Alice to be able to transferFrom 40
 * [X] Allowance of Alice must be 40
 * [X] Alice transfer 40 tokens to Chris
 * [X] Bob will have 60 tokens left